M74 is an independent, family-run, Scottish furniture company.

 We want to make our pieces as accessible as possible, and to use our experience in bespoke cabinetmaking to present a high quality, competitive local alternative to the very best International designer furniture brands.

 So we have tried hard to keep things simple, honest and good value.
 Designing and refining with real care, building-in scope for low-cost customisation on sizing, using the finest ingredients, and only making to order.

 It may take us fractionally longer and cost a little more than buying online from a huge brand, but you can be assured that the results will be very special, and that the journey will be richer and more personal.

 You’ll also be supporting a local business, and a local community of craftsmen and suppliers.
 People who really, deeply care about what they do.

-In 2009 my wife Marisa and I started Method Studio; a designers and makers of highly detailed and finely crafted handmade furniture, from a tiny workshop space on the outskirts of Linlithgow, near Edinburgh.
+In 2009 my wife Marisa and I started Method Studio; a designers & makers of highly detailed and finely crafted furniture, from a tiny workshop space on the outskirts of Linlithgow, near Edinburgh.

 Marisa's background is in architecture and I'm a second generation woodworker and creative problem solver - trained by my father, David, who still works closely with us today.

 Like most people who start a business, we both had a good deal more passion, zeal and drive than actual understanding of what we were biting off.